varuzhnikov/proxmox-lvm-k8s-cluster-hetzner-terraform-kubespray/README.md

 Put the token from the file obtained on step 5 (ansible/secrets folder) into the terraform.tfvars, adjust a server ip address, and your pub ssh key.

-📌 Set up HCP Terraform for remote state storing and lock acquiring, see the [companion article](https://blog.hogmetrics.com/how-to-store-terraform-state-in-terraform-cloud-free-tier/)
+📌 Set up HCP Terraform for remote state storing and lock acquiring, see [How to Store Terraform State in Terraform Cloud (Free Tier)](https://blog.hogmetrics.com/how-to-store-terraform-state-in-terraform-cloud-free-tier/)

 Spin up a cluster VMs: